-Eagerly, I attended a preview day to check out the campus, and learn more about the program.
+Eagerly, I attended a preview day for new students to check out the campus, and learn more about the program.

 Then I made that regrettable, very stupid, very expensive mistake.

-At the preview day, we met with academic advisors.
-And although I was dead-set on attending that university as a Creative Writing major, I foolishly took this advisors advice – and went to university “undeclared”.
-(Which is also referred to as “undecided”.)
+On the preview day, we met with academic advisors.
+And although I was dead-set on attending that university as a Creative Writing major, I foolishly took this advisor’s advice and went to university as an undeclared student.